evaegelyng/MetaBarFlow/README.md

 `tar -zvxf nt.XX.tar.gz`

 If using the NCBI taxonomy, create the table MergedTaxIDs to translate old, deprecated taxids to the corresponding new taxid.
-This file should be updated every so often to account for newly merged taxIDs.
+NB!
+This file should be updated every time the taxizedb database is updated, to account for newly merged taxIDs.
 The file is generated from the merged.dmp file in the taxdb folder downloaded from NCBI:

 Download and unzip the most recent taxdump folder (e.g.)